 Final Thoughts & Outlook

-Yesterday, it was still about linking the brick and mortar with online commerce; today, it’s about connecting many online channels and touchpoints.
-The fashion industry has come a long way with digitalization, and the demands of today’s shoppers, especially those belonging to Generation Z, are experimenting with new channels and formats.
+Yesterday, it was still about linking bricks and mortar with online commerce; today, it’s about connecting many online channels and touchpoints.
+The fashion industry has come a long way with digitalisation, and the demands of today’s shoppers, especially those belonging to Generation Z, are experimenting with new channels and formats.